-The members of the Council in 2021 were:
+The members of the Council in 2024 were:

-- Benjamin Bruce Warnsby, nominated by Yukon First Nations; - Steven Smyth, nominated by the Justice of the Peace Association - Michelle Parsons, nominated by Yukon First Nations (term ended July 16, 2021); - Christine Lambert, nominated by the Minister; - Leo Lane, nominated by the Law Society of Yukon;

-- Katherine Mercier, nominated by the Minister (term ended March 30, 2021, was renewed for a further 3 year term effective March 31, 2021); - Michael Cozens, nominated by the Territorial Court of Yukon - Suzanne Duncan (ex officio), nominated by the Supreme Court of Yukon.
+- Benjamin Bruce Warnsby, nominated by Yukon First Nations; - Iris Proctor, nominated by the Justice of the Peace Association; - Gina Nagano, nominated by the Minister pursuant to s.32(2) of the Territorial Court Act, RSY 2002, c.
+217. - Christine Lambert, nominated by the Minister; - Leo Lane, nominated by the Law Society of Yukon; - Katherine Mercier, nominated by the Minister; - Michael Cozens, nominated by the Territorial Court of Yukon; - Suzanne Duncan (ex officio), nominated by the Supreme Court of Yukon;